johnmidgley/wordle/README.md

 # wordle

-A Clojure library designed to solve worlde problems
+A Clojure library designed to solve wordle problems

 ## Usage